caj50/caj50.github.io/Analysis Tutorials/MA10207T3/Tutorial3.md

 \pagenumbering{arabic}

 # Introduction {-}
 Here is the material to accompany the 3rd Analysis Tutorial on the 24th October.
 Alternative formats can be downloaded by clicking the download icon at the top of the page.
 As usual, send comments and corrections to [Christian Jones (caj50)](mailto:caj50@bath.ac.uk).
+To return to the homepage, click [here](http://caj50.github.io/tutoring.html).

 # Lecture Recap